nmandery/h3ron/h3ronpy/README.md

 * `maturin build` builds the wheels and stores them in a folder (`../target/wheels` by default), but doesn't upload them.
 It's possible to upload those with [twine](https://github.com/pypa/twine).
 * `maturin develop` builds the crate and installs it as a python module directly in the current virtualenv.

-To build the extension just use the `maturin build` command.
+To build the extension just use the `maturin build --release` command for an optimized build.